Richard Estes

 Photorealism

 Photorealism is a contemporary style or genre of American art that is based on the use of photographs.
 The style primarily applies to paintings and painters in the United States in the 1960s and early 1970s.
-Major practitioners, outside of Estes, included Chuck Close, Howard Kanovitz, Audrey Flack, Ralph Goings, Tom Blackwell, Robert Bechtle, Don Eddy, Robert Cottingham, David Parrish, and Charles Bell.
-Although they worked independently, they were individually tackling the same art genres, portraits, landscapes, cityscapes and still life.
+Major practitioners include modern artists like Estes, Chuck Close, Howard Kanovitz, Audrey Flack, Ralph Goings, Tom Blackwell, Robert Bechtle, Don Eddy, Robert Cottingham, David Parrish, and Charles Bell.
+Although they worked independently, they were individually tackling the same painting genres - portraits, landscapes, cityscapes and still life.

 Sometimes associated with Trompe L'Oeil, Photorealism is in fact quite different.
-Where Trompe L'Oeil tries to fool the viewer into thinking they are seeing a real object, the viewer will be aware that a Photorealist painting is not real, but very lifelike none the less.
+Where Trompe L'Oeil tries to fool the viewer into thinking they are seeing a real object, the viewer will be aware that a Photorealist oil painting is not real, but very lifelike none the less.
 Photorealism has some connection to 17th century Dutch Realist genre painting - as in Jan Vermeer's street scenes, with their meticulous detail and high gloss finish are highly realistic.
-Other influences include the American Precisionist painters of the 1930s, including Charles Sheeler.
+Other influences include exponents of American Precisionism of the 1930s, such as Charles Sheeler (1883-1965) and Charles Demuth (1883-1935).
 Although Photorealism is primarily a painter's movement, it was also associated with the sculptors John De Andrea and Duane Hanson, who created ultra life-like sculptures of people.
 They were also known as Verists.

 - Art Institute of Chicago